 - Herpes simplex

-In order to prevent the spread of skin infection in gyms and athletic facility settings, learn more about Clean Break’s Facility Cleaner and Disinfectant, which is EPA approved.
+In order to prevent the spread of skin infection in gyms and athletic facility settings, learn more about Clean Break’s Facility Cleaner and Disinfectant.

 Whether you operate a crossfit gym or athletic club, rubber flooring has become the standard when trying to protect your floors.
 From kettlebells and loaded barbells to ellipticals and treadmills, it’s important to prevent damage to the floors below.
 While these rubber mats undergo a lot of wear and tear, it’s cost-effective to salvage your crossfit rubber mats rather than replace them all together.